Media and Film Studies

 We have a number of Learning Support Assistants working within our classes to support particular students or particular groups.
-The Learning Support Assistants become experts in the topics studied and are invaluable to the students’ progress.

 We endeavour to provide a wide range of learning experiences for our students which will prepare them for further study of the subject and a career in the Industry.

 At GCSE we follow the WJCE specification which is 70% non-exam assessment and 30% exam.

 in Year 9 we provide a Media Studies foundation course until Christmas then students start preparing for the examinations through the following units.

 - An introduction to Media Studies

 - iMovie – an introduction to video editing

 In Year 10 we complete the following coursework assignments through the following units:- Video Games